StevePatpatyan/GoodTradingCardBot/README.md

 - available: 0 if code is not available and 1 if it is
 - code: the code to claim the reward

 **NOTE: I may change how odds work between commits.
-Modify rolls variable in the code and at end of iteration to make your own odds**
+Modify rolls variable in the code and at end of iteration or the while loop condition to make your own odds**